 This course has been developed for ambitious people wishing to pursue a career within the equine industry.
 The Level 2 Diploma provides students with an excellent opportunity to develop a sound knowledge and understanding in horse care and or riding through a mix of practical, classroom and work-based study.
 This course allows for some flexibility in the units taken.
 Some units that may be taken dependent on the interest of the individual are below.

-- Riding on the flat and over fences
+- Introduction to riding horses on the flat

 - English and Maths, as required.